 ABB robots are considered to be amongst some of the best in the world.
-ABB’s robots have been used to automate a variety of manufacturing applications across numerous industries.
+ABB’s factory robots have been used to automate a variety of manufacturing applications across numerous industries.
 Their accuracy, precision, and durability make them ideal for automating challenging processes such as those that fall under the material removal category.

 Material removal processes involve removing excess material from a workpiece.
 These applications are often required in order to prepare a part for another application or as one of the final steps to finish a workpiece.
 Material removal applications can be demanding, requiring great skill and concentration.
 In addition, they can also be some of the dirtiest manufacturing jobs due to debris and particles produced as a result of removing material.
 Automating material removal applications with ABB six axis robots resolves these issues.
-ABB robots are commonly used to automate cutting, deburring, grinding, and polishing applications.
+ABB industrial robot arms are commonly used to automate cutting, deburring, grinding, and polishing applications.

-For cutting applications an ABB robot is integrated with a cutting device for its EOAT.
+For cutting applications an ABB manufacturing robot arm is integrated with a cutting device for its EOAT.
 The specific tooling used will depend upon the exact type of cutting application being automated.
 During a cutting application a workpiece is divided into smaller sections.
 This is typically done to prepare a workpiece for another application such as welding.

 There are several different types of cutting applications.
 The cutting applications frequently automated by ABB robots include laser, plasma, and oxyfuel cutting.
 Integrating the ABB 2400L with a plasma torch allows it to automate plasma cutting as well as plasma welding.
 ABB's IRB 4400/L10 is ideal for performing oxyfuel cutting applications.